On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Introduction

 is the $k$th associated graded piece of the weight filtration.
 In particular, the constant term of $P_{g, n}(q)$ is equal to the weight zero compactly supported Euler characteristic.
 Bergstr\"{o}m's original work \cite{bergstrom-equivariant} is $S_n$-equivariant, and we have confirmed that our data agrees with his for $n \leq 7$.
 He has explained to us that \cite[Theorem 5.2]{bergstrom-equivariant} and \cite{BEGR-pointcounts} imply that for each $n \leq 9$, there exists a polynomial $F_n(t) \in \QQ[t]$, with degree bounded by $n - 2$ if $n$ is even and $n - 3$ if $n$ is odd, such that

 for all $g$.
 With these bounds on the degrees, our formula allows us to compute this polynomial for all $n \leq 9$, using the data in Table \ref{table:euler_char}.
 The polynomials $F_n(t)$ can certainly be calculated from Bergstr\"om's work, but did not explicitly appear there, so we record them below.
-In each case, the degree of $F_n(t)$ attains the communicated bound.
+In each case, the degree of $F_n(t)$ attains the communicated bound. {\begin{customprop}{C} We have $\chi^0_c(\cH_{g, n}) = 0$ for $n \in \{0, 1, 3\}$, while $\chi_c^0(\cH_{g, 2}) = -1$.
+For $4 \leq n \leq 9$, we have the following: